mpospese/markdown-cv/index.md

 ## Profile

-Senior-level software developer with over 20 years industry experience working in Swift, Objective-C, C#, C++, and now Solidity.
-Creative, independent, motivated team worker with experience managing small teams.
+Principal-level software developer with over 20 years industry experience working in Swift, Objective-C, C#, C++, and Solidity.
+Creative, independent, motivated team worker with experience leading and mentoring global remote teams across all time zones.
 Analytical thinker with strong trouble-shooting, problem-solving, and debugging skills and a background in mathematics, logic, and science.
-Proven record delivering applications with great user experience and a high degree of polish.
+Proven record delivering robust and accessible applications with great user experience and a high degree of polish.

 Specialties: design systems, accessibility, custom user interfaces, animations, full-stack engineering